statikfintechllc/Ascend-Institute/README.md

 > [!CAUTION]
 >
 > “Your qualifications are impressive...”
 > Coder Hiring Team (2025 Rejection Letter)
+>
+> "This isn't rejection.
+It's proof they don't know how to build what comes next."
+>

-🔱 Still building what they can’t classify. 🔱
+> 🔱 Still building what they can’t classify. 🔱

 <div align="center">